 maintaining connections, openness in adoption, and attachment and bonding.

-Interpretation: Regarding element (b), ethical considerations in adoption can include (1) preventing child buying, trafficking, and undue influence on expectant parents; (2) making decisions when the preferences and needs of the parties to the adoption differ; and (3) limitations on eligibility and related professional, personal, and organizational values and beliefs.
+Examples: Regarding element (b), ethical considerations in adoption can include (1) preventing child buying, trafficking, and undue influence on expectant parents; (2) making decisions when the preferences and needs of the parties to the adoption differ; and (3) limitations on eligibility and related professional, personal, and organizational values and beliefs.

-Interpretation: Some training topics/competencies may not be relevant to all programs and programs may customize their training/competency requirements based on their program model.
-The program exempts employees from elements of their training/competency requirements only where the employee has demonstrated competence with the topic.
+Interpretation: Organizations may customize their training/competency requirements based on their program model and populations served.
+The organization should exempt employees from elements of their training/competency requirements only when the employee has demonstrated competence with the topic.

 FPAS 2.04

-Adoption workers and supervisors, depending on job responsibilities, are trained on or demonstrate competency to implement relevant provisions of the Indian Child Welfare Act (ICWA) including:
+Adoption workers and supervisors, depending on job responsibilities, are trained on or demonstrate competency to implement relevant provisions of the Indian Child Welfare Act (ICWA), including:

 the importance of ICWA and special considerations for working with American Indian and Alaska Native children;